bgerber123/multi.state.diel.occupancy.model/README.md

 ### Chicago coyote modeling workflow

 All of the dynamic MSDOM Chicago coyote case study analysis is housed within `./Chicago coyote/`.
 This folder contains a number of utility functions and sub-folders to store model outputs, data, figures, etc. As the data has already been prepared for analysis, the only script that needs to be opened to fit the models to the coyote data is `./Chicago coyote/fit_models.R`, which sources `./Chicago coyote/prep_objects_for_model.R` to get the data objects ready for modeling in JAGS.
-The script `./Chicago coyote/fit_models.R` will fit the three seperate models to the data and save the model output in `./Chicago coyote/model_output/`.
+The script `./Chicago coyote/fit_models.R` will fit the three separate models to the data and save the model output in `./Chicago coyote/model_output/`.
 To calculate the CPO score of each model, open and run through `./Chicago coyote/model_selection.R`.
 Finally, to generate the plots of the best fit model, there are two scripts that need to be ran (one for each figure).
 For the probability of use plots, run through `./Chicago coyote/calculate_steady_state.R`.
 To generate the transition probability matrix figure, open up and run through `./Chicago coyote/plot_tpm.R`.

 There are a few other scripts that could be considered part of this workflow, but they are all related to pulling in spatial data (e.g., `./Chicago coyote/extract_covariates.R`) or preparing the raw coyote data for analysis (e.g., `./Chicago coyote/scrub_coyote_data.R`).
 We have left these scripts in this folder, but they are not necessary to recreate the analysis.